 Special Class Fees and Deposits.
 Certain university classes require payment of fees or deposits for materials, breakage, and rentals.
 These fees and deposits are listed in the Schedule of Classes for each semester.
-See the "Special Class Fees and Deposits for ASU Main and ASU East" table, page 52.

 Student Recreation Complex Fee.
 All students (except university employees) who take at least one class at ASU Main must pay a mandatory Student Recreation Complex fee.
 Full-time (seven or more hours) students are charged \$25 per semester.
 Part-time students pay \$12 per semester, and summer students pay \$2 per semester hour.
-See the current semester Schedule of Classes for more information.
+See the latest Schedule of Classes for more information.